What Is "Anti-passback" & Why Has It Seen A Growth In Popularity?

-Anti-pass back detection and prevention are critical functionalities for door access control systems.
+These anti-passback entrances allow for detection and prevention, which are critical functionalities for any access control system.
 The Department of Homeland Security requires these functionalities to be approved as an Anti-terrorism Technology (ATT).
-Anti-pass back detection and prevention are just two of the security features in Isotec Safety Entrances® that prevent unauthorized entrances.
+Anti-passback detection and prevention are just two of the security features that are included in Isotec’s patented Safety Entrances®.